QUICK SUMMARY:

 14. Behind-the-Scenes & Exclusive Content

 If your agency has any behind-the-scenes content or ‘secret’ insights that could be turned into a lead magnet, definitely give it a try.
-The aspect of a secret or exclusivity is enough to capture a lot of people’s attention, and it could work very well for your audience.
+The aspect of a secret or exclusivity is enough to capture a lot of people’s attention, and it could work very well to attract leads.

 Why It Works: